Ex Parte & Probate Department

 The Ex Parte Department will only hear matters during specific calendar times.
 Motions set on the incorrect calendar or set at unavailable times will be stricken.
 Please refer to the Ex Parte Commissioner’s Calendar to determine the times and days for specific calendars.
 Hearings are scheduled by filing an Ex Parte Notice of Court Date, or by obtaining an Order setting the court date (if required).

-IMPORTANT: Effective immediately (7/24/20), There is a cap on the number of motions on the Ex Parte calendars.
+IMPORTANT: There is a cap on the number of motions on the Ex Parte calendars.
 You must check the Clerk’s website for hearing availability on the desired date.
 Parties will be notified via email if their requested date exceeds the limit after filing.
 If your hearing exceeds the cap, you will need to reschedule the hearing.
+Please be advised that calendar availability is not updated in real-time but as hearings are docketed by the Clerk.
+Therefore, when viewing the calendar, you are seeing the number of available spaces minus those which have already been set on the calendar (not those which are pending).
+Please be mindful of this when setting hearings.
 Calendar availability is HERE.

 Except in the case of threat of imminent harm or if it is impracticable to do so, the moving party shall pick their hearing date, file a notice of hearing and any other required forms, and give the other party at least two days' notice of his or her intent to seek immediate orders.
 Such notice is required in all cases unless the moving party clearly shows by sworn declaration that immediate injury, loss or damage will result if notice is given.

 Below are instructions for requesting an emergency hearing.

 |Emergency Motions: Same Day Presentation|